 Cell surface transporters and not diffusion is responsible for the transfer of metabolites across a cell’s membrane.
 Many types of drugs are structurally very similar to natural metabolites and as a consequence they are treated by the cell as though they are the natural homologue.
 Therefore, the uptake mechanisms used by cells for the natural metabolite can be exploited in drug development to be taken into the cell; however, this is rarely the case.
 We have used the Tanimoto Index to relate the structure of drugs to their nearest fit natural substances and determined which cell surface transporters are likely to recognise the drug as a substrate for uptake.
 The planned study is intended to continue initial studies to profile transporters as signatures of differentiated cell types, and then to design substrates to cell specific transporters to use as carriers of drug payloads.

 Candidates are expected to hold (or be about to obtain) a minimum upper second class honours degree (or equivalent) in a related area/subject.
-Candidates with experience in molecular biology, chemical biology, directed evolution and computational biology are encouraged to apply.
+Candidates with previous laboratory experience are particularly encouraged to apply.

 For information on how to apply for this project, please visit the Faculty of Biology, Medicine and Health Doctoral Academy website (https://www.bmh.manchester.ac.uk/study/research/apply/).
 Informal enquiries may be made directly to the primary supervisor.
-On the online application form select PhD Bioinformatics.
+On the online application form select the appropriate subject title.

 For international students we also offer a unique 4 year PhD programme that gives you the opportunity to undertake an accredited Teaching Certificate whilst carrying out an independent research project across a range of biological, medical and health sciences.
 For more information please visit www.internationalphd.manchester.ac.uk